villez/rbcal/README.md

 manually and choose where to put the script, what to name it, whether to include the config file or not, etc.

 ## The Configuration File

-The `~/.rbcal` configuration file is a simple text file that lists dates that should be highlighted.
-It's optional, so if you don't wish to configure custom highlight dates with it, you can leave it out or remove it.
+The `~/.rbcal` configuration file is a simple text file that lists dates that should be highlighted in the calendar display.
+It's optional, so if you don't wish to configure custom highlight dates with it, you can safely leave it out or remove it.

 The dates are listed each on their own row with the format `day month [year]`, meaning that the year is optional, and if it's not provided, the date is highlighted for all years.
+If the year is provided, the date is highlighted only for that specific year.

 There isn't any kind of annotation for the dates, because in the calendar display there's no room for showing any additional information.
-This feature isn't meant to be a replacement for a full-blown calendar app with appointments, alerts etc., just reminders that certain dates are noteworthy.
+Also, this feature isn't really meant to be a replacement for a full-blown calendar app with appointments, alerts etc., just simple reminders that certain dates are "noteworthy" in some way.

-## Future Development
+## Future Development Items

 Possible enhancements, no concrete implementation plan or schedule at the moment: